m1a30/dsci-410/README.md

 - I loaded my CAHOOTS 2021 and 2022, as well as the CAHOOTS 2023 data into my Jupyter Notebook using pandas read_csv function
 - Then I merged the two datasets together using pandas merge
 - I wanted to tackle what to do with the NA values so I explored whether there was a correlation between reason for dispatch and whether or not there was a NA value for age.
-- I found some insight into the reason for dispatch and whether or not there was an NA value for age, but ultimately decided to drop the NA values for the rest of my cleaning process
+- I found that when breaking down the missing age values, the reasons for dispatch of “Information Not Available” had 60% missing values, and “Check Welfare” had around 55% missing values, the other call classes had between 20%-40% of missing values.
+I attribute the larger percentages of missing age values to the fact that collecting demographic data, such as age, during an emergency isn’t always the most important thing.
+I ultimately decided to drop the NA values for the rest of my cleaning process.
 - The first dataframe I made for analysis was the dataframe for just age, so I dropped the columns I didn’t need (all but age) and the NA values
 - Similarly, I made an Age and Reason for Dispatch Dataframe following the same steps as above
 - I did the same to make an Age and City Dataframe